chef1119/Altura_Test/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Test Case

+Wallet Address : 0x8f9de2fc6b762b8751a96eb15fcc3f4a5e94aeac
+Or any other wallet addresses.

 ## Available Scripts

 In the project directory, you can run:

+### `yarn`

+To set the set up modules, use `yarn` in the console.

 ### `yarn start`